DevMountain/framework-shop/README.md

 }
 ```

 Now that the component has access to the proper product object we can fill in the commented out sections with the correct data.
 Since I deconstructed the product object for you, we can look at that to determine what properties are on the `product` object.
-Product will have a `description`, `id`, `logo`, `name`, and `price`.
+The product object will have a `description`, `id`, `logo`, `name`, and `price`.
 Let's add these values to the commented out sections.

 ```js
 return (